LiskHQ/lisk-contracts/documentation/contracts-requirements.md

 - Claim smart contract should be upgradeable smart contract.
 Upgrades can only be performed by the owner.
 - Claim smart contract should contain a Merkle Root, derived from a merkle tree constructed using a snapshot data from the Lisk v4 network.
 - Users should be able to claim their tokens from regular and multisig Lisk accounts.
-- Each Lisk account should be eligible for only a single claim (no double claims for the same Lisk address).
+- Each eligible account should claim all its tokens in one single transaction (no double claims for the same Lisk address).
 - Claim smart contract should have an option that after a window of 2 years, the unclaimed tokens could be moved to the Lisk DAO treasury.
 This token movement can only be performed by the owner.